-- These regulations will not be continued after 2014. - As from 01.01.2015, R4 cars will be eligible in the events of non-European FIA regional championships only. - Cars with a National R4 homologation will also be eligible in these events as from 01.01.2015.
+These regulations will not be continued after 2014.

+As from 01.01.2015, R4 cars will be eligible only in the events of non-European FIA regional championships and in non-European WRC Rallies.

+Cars with a National R4 homologation will also be eligible in these events as from 01.01.2015.